Biographies Characteristics Analysis

 CAPITALS - ANAGRAMS

-Use the hints to guess the original word.
-Next, rearrange the letters in it in such a way that you get the capital of a state.
-Tips will also help you with this.
+Use the hints to guess original word.
+Next, rearrange the letters in it so that you get the capital of a state.
+Hints will also help you with this.

 2. St. Petersburg water artery à ... (on the Danube, “the capital of waltzes”).